ropensci/cffr/tests/testthat/_snaps/cff_create.md

       cff-version: 1.2.0
       message: If you use this software, please cite it using these metadata.
       type: software
+      license: MIT
       title: 'essurvey: Download Data from the European Social Survey on the Fly'
       version: 1.0.0
+      abstract: Download data from the European Social Survey directly from their website
+        <http://www.europeansocialsurvey.org/>.
+There are two families of functions that
+        allow you to download and interactively check all countries and rounds available.
       authors:
       - family-names: Cimentada
         given-names: Jorge
         email: cimentadaj@gmail.com
-      abstract: Download data from the European Social Survey directly from their website
-        <http://www.europeansocialsurvey.org/>.
-There are two families of functions that
-        allow you to download and interactively check all countries and rounds available.
       repository-code: https://github.com/ropensci/essurvey
       url: https://ropensci.github.io/essurvey/
-      date-released: ~
       contact:
       - family-names: Cimentada
         given-names: Jorge
         email: cimentadaj@gmail.com
-      keywords: ~
-      license: MIT
     Message <simpleMessage>
       End-----